Jerry Gretzinger: Career

-Career

 Gretzinger left North Africa to move to New York City in 1971 where he set himself to start a new career.
 He says, "I knew that I wanted to make things, make a living from what I made, and that's what I devoted myself to."
 He organized a textiles show of imported Tunisian rugs and began a small business selling pillows and bags he had been making.
 Partnering with the SoHo Designer's Collective, he began to design a line of experimental clothing.
 Together with his wife Meg Staley, Gretzinger launched the clothing company Staley/Gretzinger.
 With Meg's marketing and textile experience, they expanded their clothing line and specialized in turning secondhand clothing into designer fashion.
 In the years following his move to New York, Gretzinger continued working on his map and it grew in size and complexity; as the business grew and his responsibilities increased, he put the map into retirement to devote himself to the business.
 Gretzinger moved to Cold Spring, New York and acquired a farm in Maple City, Michigan.

-Rediscovery of map to present

 In 2003, Gretzinger's son Hank discovered the map which had been archived in their Cold Spring attic and very soon Gretzinger began work on the map again in earnest.
 In 2009, he had his first show of the map at the Garrison Art Center in Cold Spring with an accompanying video documentary produced by independent filmmaker Greg Whitmore.
 The video was featured as an Editor's Choice on Vimeo and shortly after, he was invited to exhibit the entirety of the map and a reproduction of his studio at MASS MoCA.
 Since then, his map has been featured in numerous publications and solo and group exhibition.
 Gretzinger's work on the map has grown increasingly abstract incorporating new elements of erasure and collage.
 Looking towards the future of the map, he sees himself working on the map for as long as he can and is actively looking for museums and collectors to serve as permanent homes for the map.